Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 If modality is treated as destiny, then questions about accessibility, deprivation, literacy, and writing are reduced to preference for one channel rather than analyzed as developmental pathway questions.

-The four-pathway model is meant to separate those issues.
+The four-pathway model separates those issues while preserving the importance of modality.

-It does not claim that all pathways are interchangeable or that modality is irrelevant.

-It claims something narrower:
+Its claim is narrower:

 > what matters developmentally is whether accessible pathways exist for language input, language output, literacy input, and literacy output